 Online trade dictionaries like Alibaba.com and Exporters.sg are an excellent source of information, even if they are a little chaotic and disorganised.

 Search for online forums which cater to whatever products you’re trying to source.
 This could be an opportunity to connect with other retailers who are doing well in the industry, and you could even use these forums to target potential customers.

 Try local trade shows, trade journals and magazines for domestic suppliers.
 These are the best places to find the latest products.

+Suppliers need to know that you have a viable sales channel, otherwise they won’t be keen on doing business with you.
 Put in some dummy products before your site is live, get some professional looking business cards printed – this will put you in a much stronger position to negotiate business possibilities with suppliers.